 BUYING OR SELLING FOREIGN CURRENCY

-The Price Indications (Bureaux de Change) (No 2) Regulations 1992 apply to traders who buy or sell foreign currency to consumers in any manner.
+The Price Indications (Bureaux de Change) (No 2) Regulations 1992 apply to traders that buy or sell foreign currency to consumers in any manner.

 You are entitled to expect that, where exchange rates are given, the information available is accurate, clear, unambiguous, easily identifiable and, where applicable, legible and audible.
 If an exchange rate is displayed on-premises it should be prominent, either just outside or just within the premises.
 The display must include all relevant information, such as buying and selling rates, and fees or commission rates.